TYPO3-Solr/ext-solr/Documentation/Releases/solr release 6.1.md

 * https://github.com/TYPO3-Solr/ext-solr/issues/1134
 * https://github.com/TYPO3-Solr/ext-solr/issues/1173

-### Add cObject support for solr settings
+### Add cObject support for Solr settings

-When you use EXT:solr in a deployment scenario (e.g. platform.sh) you maybe want to define the solr endpoints by environment variables or from variables in TYPO3_CONF_VARS.
-Both approaches are supported by the typoscript TEXT object.
+When you use EXT:solr in a deployment scenario (e.g. platform.sh) you maybe want to define the Solr endpoints by environment variables or from variables in TYPO3_CONF_VARS.
+Both approaches are supported by the TypoScript TEXT object.
-Therefore it makes sence for the solr endpoint settings in `plugin.tx_solr.solr` to support the usage of cObjects there.
+Therefore it makes sence for the Solr endpoint settings in `plugin.tx_solr.solr` to support the usage of cObjects there.
 This allows you to define connections like this:

 Addition to AdditionalConfiguration.php:

 ```
 $GLOBALS['TYPO3_CONF_VARS']['EXTCONF']['solr']['host'] = 'mysolrserver.de';
 ```

-Usage in Typoscript:
+Usage in TypoScript:

 ```
 plugin.tx_solr.solr {
     host = TEXT